Bali Tips & Information 2022 (Upated August 2024)

 Getting Around

 That being said, local drivers are not happy with the rates Grab pays.
-On the two instances I used the app, five-minutes into the ride the driver insisted that I cancel Grab and either pay in cash or download another app, Gojeck.
+In the two instances, I used the app, five minutes into the ride, the driver insisted that I cancel Grab and either pay in cash or download another app, Gojeck.
 Apparently, Gojeck charges customers a higher fee and also gives the driver a better percentage.
-Needless to say, this did not go down well and both drivers received a lecture about the tourism industry and visitor perception of safety and scams.
+Needless to say, this did not go down well, and both drivers received a lecture about the tourism industry and visitor perception of safety and scams.
 Yes, ma’am.
 I did not cancel either booking but will consider using Gojeck so drivers get a fairer rate.
-For most of the trip I had a driver and this a popular, convenient and usually reliable method many travellers use.
+For most of the trip, I had a driver, and this was a popular, convenient, and usually reliable method many travellers use.
 (I can share a number if you like, or go to the Bali Information Facebook page for recommendations.)

 Where to Stay

-There is a lot to experience in Bali, and where you stay will really depend on your interests, budget and desired comfort level.
+There is much to experience in Bali, and where you stay will depend on your interests, budget and desired comfort level.

 Nusa Dua

 Nusa Dua is safe, full of 5-star resorts and a good place for families with young children or special access needs.
-Sofitel Bali Nusa Dua Beach Resort is an excellent choice here and you might also consider checking out the brand-new Renaissance Bali Nusa Dua Resort for a fun contemporary vibe and a pool reminiscent of the wedding scene in the movie Crazy Rich Asians.
-Both have a huge variety of accommodation, comprehensive facilities and warm Balinese service.
+Sofitel Bali Nusa Dua Beach Resort is an excellent choice here, and you might also consider checking out the brand-new Renaissance Bali Nusa Dua Resort for a fun contemporary vibe and a pool reminiscent of the wedding scene in the movie Crazy Rich Asians.
+Both have a huge variety of accommodations, comprehensive facilities, and warm Balinese service.

 Nusa Dua is also home to the famed Koral Restaurant, which offers fine dining underneath an aquarium!
 The food, service and setting are all exceptional.